Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 The top panel of Fig.~\ref{fig:ndens-boxes} presents results from the various {\sc COLIBRE} simulations listed in Table~\ref{tab:runs}; these differ in volume, resolution, and AGN feedback implementation.
 Number densities are computed at intervals of 0.5 in redshift over $z=2-8$.
 When no galaxies are identified as MQGs at a given redshift, the corresponding redshift bin is omitted; thus, some lines end at $z<8$.
 These predictions are compared with the latest \textit{JWST} observational constraints.

 Fig.~\ref{fig:ndens-boxes} reveals that there is significant variation among the different simulations.
 At fixed colour, the dashed and solid lines correspond to different simulated volumes at fixed mass resolution.
 Larger volumes capture rarer galaxies at the highest redshifts, reducing cosmic variance \citep[particularly important for these systems, e.g.][]{lim25} and improving number statistics (notably at $z\gtrsim4$ for the m6 runs and at $z\gtrsim6$ for m7 runs), as well as including longer-wavelength fluctuations that give rise to the largest overdensities capable of forming these galaxies.
-However, the bump seen in L100m6 around $z\approx5$ is not solely due to Poisson noise but reflects a pronounced overdensity in its ICs traced at high redshift \citep[final part of appendix A1 in][]{chaikin25b}.
+However, the bump seen in L100m6 around $z\approx5$ is not solely due to Poisson noise but reflects a pronounced overdensity in the ICs\footnotemark of the $100\,\mathrm{cMpc}$ volume traced at high redshift \citep[final part of appendix A1 in][]{chaikin25b}.

-Resolution effects are also apparent.
+However, resolution effects are also apparent.
 Darker (lighter) lines represent lower (higher) mass resolution simulations.
-There is a systematic offset between the different resolution simulations, indicating that galaxies in higher-resolution simulations are less quenched.
-Two factors contribute to this trend: (1) at higher resolution, gas particles trace smaller effective volumes, producing denser gas around BHs, and so stronger feedback is required to eject or heat it; (2) AGN feedback becomes less bursty at higher resolution, due to the resolution-dependent nature of the feedback prescriptions in equations~(\ref{eq:deltae-thermal})~and~(\ref{eq:deltae-hybrid}).
+There is a systematic clear offset between the different resolution simulations, indicating that galaxies in higher-resolution simulations are less quenched, e.g. when comparing L200m6 (solid cyan) and L200m7 (dashed dark blue).
+Two factors contribute to this trend: (1) at higher resolution, gas particles trace smaller effective volumes, producing denser gas around BHs, and so stronger feedback is required to eject or heat it; (2) AGN feedback becomes less bursty at higher resolution, due to the resolution-dependent nature of the feedback prescriptions (equations~5~and~8 of \citetalias{chandro-gomez_inprep}).
 These effects make AGN feedback less effective at higher resolution.
 Differences in BH seed masses may also play a role, since higher-resolution simulations use lower seed masses, delaying BH growth and the onset of AGN feedback.